 We didn’t have any fancy banners or signs.
 Just a TV, a laptop, and a bowl of Tootsie Pops.

 I had a simple plan: show stations on a screen, talk to operators, listen.
 Rebecca and her team from SPEAK MPLS were already in the room, which helped enormously.
-I wasn’t walking in cold.

 By the end of the week I’d talked with operators, vendors, advocates, and a few people building parallel tools to preserve the movement, including Keri Stokstad’s Community Media Voices, an archive mapping the history, people, and stories that make this community so special.